 Instead of pay-per-click, the money spent on a criminal defense website should be targeted in these areas:

 - Creating a visually stunning website design that is easy to navigate;

 - Continually adding information and targeted content on specific areas within the criminal defense field;

 - Harnessing the power of social media; and

 - Continually adding informative and educational videos that provide general information requested by your ideal potential clients.

 Spending money on an expensive pay-per-click campaign does nothing to enhance the long-term goals of the website.
 Although targeted pay-per-click marketing may be beneficial when the website is first launched, the primary focus of the attorney’s marketing dollars must be spent on improving the main website, building back links from other quality and relevant websites, adding general information on hundreds of topics within the criminal defense field, and producing short video clips that can be added to the website over time.

 While other attorneys throw money away on pay-per-click, you can slowing but surely build a powerful website seeing immediate results in your niche areas such as “Criminal Attorney for Aggravated Battery in Seattle.”
 After working with Internet Lava over the next six to twelve (6-12) months, you will begin to see your website show up in the vanity searches that you are targeting such as “Boston Criminal Defense Attorney.”
 Within the next six (6) months you will begin to dominate the search engines.

 Does it sounds too good to be true?
 Look at your competitors currently at the top of Google.
 What do you notice?
 They have more informative content, more pictures, more videos and more back links.
 So what would it take for you to be at the top?
-You must provide more informative content then your competition.
+You must provide more informative content than your competition.
 Your website must be bigger and better.